Jump to navigation

 AmeriCorps is a network of national service programs that gives people the chance to serve in locations across the country.

 Serve Colorado administers AmeriCorps Colorado, which pairs members with nonprofits, public agencies and faith-based and community organizations to help them tackle social challenges.
-AmeriCorps members dedicate a year of their lives to service for a small stipend and an educational scholarship upon successful completion of their service.
+AmeriCorps members dedicate up to a year of their lives to service for a small stipend and an educational scholarship upon successful completion of their service.
 Over their year of service, AmeriCorps members gain valuable job skills, professional development, and personal growth.

 Is a cost effective solution to America's toughest problems